The-Pocket-World/Pocketflow-SDK/README.md

 ### Twitter Analysis Example

-The SDK includes a Twitter competitor analysis example that demonstrates how to use the SDK to analyze Twitter data.
+The SDK includes a Twitter analysis example that demonstrates how to use the generated statically typed implementation.

 #### Running the Example

 ```bash
 npm run examples:twitter
 ```

+This example uses the generated TypeScript interfaces and functions from the `src/flows` directory, providing full type safety and autocompletion in your IDE.
+The statically typed implementation offers several benefits:

+1. **Type Safety**: Full TypeScript type checking for inputs and outputs
+2. **Autocomplete**: IDE suggestions for available properties and methods
+3. **Documentation**: Inline documentation through JSDoc comments
+4. **Error Prevention**: Compile-time checks to prevent runtime errors
+5. **Refactoring Support**: Better tooling for code refactoring

 #### Interactive CLI